scummvm/scummvm/doc/docportal/settings/engine.rst

 *********

 Use original save/load screen
-	Use the original save/load screens instead of the ScummVM one
+	Uses the original save/load screens instead of the ScummVM one

 	*originalsaveload*

 .. _transparentdialog:

 Use transparent dialog boxes in 16 color scenes
-	Use transparent dialog boxes in 16 color scenes even if the original game version did not support them
+	Uses transparent dialog boxes in 16 color scenes even if the original game version did not support them.

 	*transparentdialogboxes*